Oregand/Oregand.github.io/CA674/CheatSheet.md

 + Allows applications and data to flow across clouds
 + Requires interoperability, visibility, and management
 + Supports a very flexible performance model

+### Community Cloud

++ Used and controlled by a group of organizations with a shared interest
++ Private cloud purchased by a single user to support a community of users
++ Fees may be charged to subsidiaries
++ Functions vary
++ Common functions
+  + Computer ower
+  + Storage
+  + Elasticity
+  + Community-wide sharing of data and applications

+### Vertical && Special Clouds

++ Vertical clouds
+  + Clouds for particular industries
+  + May contain information, applications, services for that industry
++ Horizontal clouds
+  + Clouds for a purpose
+  + Examples: development, test, collaboration, budgeting
++ Regional clouds
+  + Localized
+  + Compliant to government regulations

+### Selection criteria for cloud deployment types

+#### Private

++ Provides a dedicated and secure infrastructure
++ Limited by the organization’s physical hardware and other resources
++ Can be run off premises by a third-party infrastructure provider
++ Does not require federated identity, location awareness, common APIs

+#### Public

++ Low cost data storage and disaster recovery solution
++ Expertise is provided
++ Easy access to public domain applications and storage such as Google Apps, Google Docs, and Gmail
++ Issues switching cloud providers

+#### Community

++ Shared infrastructure or hosted by a third-party
++ Shared costs
++ Shared mission, policy and compliance
++ Requires commitment from all parties

+#### Hybrid

++ Using services of vendors on private clouds costs money
++ Consider moving some systems to an off-premises data center with applications offered back as a service
++ Heightened security concerns

+### Security Concerns

 ## Core Tech